 How to set up Google Home

-First thing’s first — since Google Home doesn’t have a screen, you’ll need to set up the device using your smartphone.
-To do so, you’ll need the Google Home app, which you can download from the Google Play Store at the link below.
+First things first — since Google Home doesn’t have a screen, you’ll have to set up the device using your smartphone.
+To do so, you’ll need to download the Google Home app.

-Once you’ve downloaded the app, plug the included power adapter into a power outlet, and plug the other end into the input on the bottom of the speaker.
-Your Google Home should start booting up and display a colorful array of lights.
+Once that’s done, plug the included power adapter that comes with your smart speaker into a power outlet, and plug the other end into the input.
+Your Google Home should start booting up and will display an array of lights.

 How to use Google Home

-If you’re near your Google Home and need to adjust the volume, press your finger down on the top panel, then simply move your finger in a clockwise direction to increase the volume.
+If you’re near your Google Home and need to adjust the volume, press your finger down on the top panel and then simply move it in a clockwise direction to increase the volume.
 To decrease the volume, move your finger in a counterclockwise direction.

 Warning: This will clear all data from your Google Home.
 This process cannot be undone.
 You will have to set up your Google Home device and relink any previously linked home control smart devices (thermostats, lights, etc) again.

-On the back of the device, locate the microphone button.
+If you have the traditional Google Home speaker, on the back of the device, locate the microphone button.
 Press and hold the button for about 15 seconds.
-You’ll hear Google Assistant confirm that it’s resetting your device, and you should see a series of lights fill up a circle on the top of the device.
-Once that circle is filled up, your connected speaker will be reset to factory settings.
+You’ll hear Google Assistant confirm that it’s resetting your device, and you should see a series of lights fill up a circle on the top of the speaker.
+Once that circle is filled up, your connected speaker will reset to factory settings.

 How to enable Guest Mode on Google Home

-From there, casting to the device as a guest is easy.
-Just open up any Google Cast-enabled app, then tap the cast icon.
-Tap Nearby device, then follow the prompts to connect.
+Casting to a device as a guest is easy.
+Just open up any Google Cast-enabled app, tap the cast icon, and select the smart speaker you want to cast to.
 If you’re having trouble with audio pairing, ask your host for the four-digit PIN.
-You can find the PIN on the Devices screen of the Google Home app.
+The PIN is located in the Guest Mode settings within the Google Home app.